checkr/openmock/README.md

 Please note that OpenMock expects the `payload` or `payload_from_file` for a reply_grpc action to be in the json form of your `Response` protobuf message.
-The request should be in the `Request` protobuf message format as it is parsed into json to support JSONPath operations.
+The request should be in the `Request` protobuf message format as it is parsed into json to support `jsonPath` and `gJsonPath` operations.

 Example configuration by directly importing the `github.com/checkr/openmock` package into a wrapper project.
 ```